A Learning-Based Ansatz Satisfying Boundary Conditions in Variational Problems: Results

-where $\gamma$ is a adjustable parameter and where $y(x)^2$ is interpreted as the probability density of locating a particle at a given position.
+where $y(x)^2$ is interpreted as the probability density of locating a particle at a given position.
 This interpretation leads to the normalization condition $\int_{\Omega}{y(x)^2dx}=1$.
-Since this condition cannot be directly integrated into the ansatz, it is incorporated into the functional as a penalization term.
-In this manner, the deep Ritz method and the proposed method are hybridized.
-In \cite{DRM}, an example of finding the minimum eigenvalue for a quantum oscillator was presented for $\Omega=[-3,3]^d$ using the following action:
+Note that expression \eqref{eq38} is the Rayleigh quotient \cite{Brezis} associated with the energy operator $\hat{E}=-\nabla^2 y(x)+||x||^2y(x)$.
+It is important to point out that, in quantum mechanics, the square norm is associated with the product of a function and its complex conjugate, since the wave function (in our case, $y(x)$) is generally a complex function.
+Therefore, $y(x)$ is determined by solving the following problem: